What a commercial Energy Performance Certificate (EPC) for business?

 Why were EPCs introduced?

-EPCs were first introduced by the government in an effort to improve energy efficiency in buildings and reduce greenhouse gas emissions.
-They also exist to make people aware of the amount of energy a building uses.
+EPCs were first introduced by the government to help improve energy efficiency in buildings and reduce greenhouse gas emissions.
+They also exist to raise awareness of the amount of energy a building uses.

 This is helpful if you are looking to buy or rent a commercial space for your small business.
 It gives an idea of how energy efficient the building is and how this could impact energy bills.